Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/known-limits/guide.en-gb.md

 To avoid data loss in case of node failure, patch or upgrade, it is recommended to save your data Persistent Volumes (PV) based on Persistent Storage classes (such as Block or File Storage), not directly on nodes (including NVMe additional disks).
 Follow our [guide about how to setup and manage Persistent Volumes on OVHcloud Managed Kubernetes](/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume) for more information.

-By default, OVHcloud provide storage classes based on Cinder block-storage solution through Cinder CSI.
+By default, OVHcloud provide [storage classes](https://github.com/ovh/docs/blob/develop/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume/guide.en-gb.md#storage-classes){.external} based on Cinder block-storage solution through Cinder CSI.
 A worker node can have a maximum of 100 Cinder persistent volumes attached to it, and a Cinder persistent volume can only be attached to a single worker node.

 You can manually [configure multi-attach persistent volumes with NAS-HA](/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha).